fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 26)
 Title : Should filter the table.

+Pre-condition:

+1)Exists a user
+2)Exists a checking with more than one category

 Description:Go to the view savings page and filter the table of transaction.

 Date: 10/03/2022